AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 External Device
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The External Device option allows you to build IPSEC tunnel, GRE tunnel or Ethernet LAN directly to on-prem or in the cloud device.
-It bypasses the AWS VGW or Azure VPN gateway for exchanging routes with on-prem, thus overcoming the route limit by these native services.
+It bypasses the AWS VGW or Azure VPN Gateway for exchanging routes with on-prem, thus overcoming the route limit by these native services.

 To learn how to leverage External Device to connect to variety of devices, read more about `External Device FAQ. <https://docs.aviatrix.com/HowTos/transitgw_external.html>`_
 Follow the instructions in `this link <https://docs.aviatrix.com/HowTos/transitgw_external.html#how-to-configure>`_  to complete this Step.